comp-imaging-sci/usct-breast-phantom/README.md

 - `thickness` is the thickness of a 3D slab (centered at the target slice) extracted from the phantom.
 - `output_path` is the folder for saving the output data.

-If parameter target_slice or thickness is not specified, a full 3D phantom will be generated.
+If parameter target_slice or thickness is not specified, the full 3D phantom will be generated.
 An example script is given in file `./run_assign_properties.sh`